How Does Resilience Theory Work?

 Support options for mental health

-If you’re trying to help your child learn the skills to build resistance or are unhappy with your ability to adapt positively, talking to a therapist may be beneficial.
+If you’re trying to help your child learn the skills to build resilience or are unhappy with your ability to adapt positively, talking to a therapist may be beneficial.
 However, it can be challenging for parents to reach out for support in person when supporting children or balancing a busy schedule.
 In these cases, it might be beneficial to try online therapy through a platform like BetterHelp.
 If you have a teen child from 13 to 19, they can also access online therapy through a platform like TeenCounseling.

 Fostering resiliency with online therapy